 Student Feedback Questionnaire

-Students in every course are asked to complete electronic course feedback questionnaires by the 15th week of class.
+Students in every course are asked to complete electronic course feedback questionnaires within the last 80-100% of class.
 This is accessible to students from PAWS.
 Questions used are in the appendix of this document.

 Adjunct Faculty Evaluation